/

 After months of breastfeeding around the clock and diligently trying to put her infant son to sleep in his bassinet, Toronto mom Kate Galt was bone-tired.
 Nothing was working anymore.
 When Elliot outgrew the bassinet at three months old, Galt tried to train him to sleep in his own crib, but he always seemed to wind up in bed with her at some point in the night.
 It's where he seemed happiest and most settled.

 The truth is that Galt liked sleeping next to Elliot, too.
 “When I sleep with him at night, it makes me feel closer to him,” she says.
 As a child, she shared a bed with her sister, and snuggling up next to her loved ones at night feels natural to her.
-“I’ve always slept with people,” she says.
-“It feels sad to put a baby in bed by themselves.
-Like, I don’t want to sleep alone either!”

-But North American experts and doctors adamantly recommend against co-sleeping with a baby.
-Both the Canadian Paediatric Society (CPS) and the American Academy of Pediatrics (AAP) have long advised new parents not to bed-share, warning that it's dangerous and poses suffocation risks, along with a higher risk of sudden infant death syndrome (SIDS).
+Bed-sharing is common, but both the Canadian Paediatric Society (CPS) and the American Academy of Pediatrics (AAP) have long advised new parents not to bed-share, warning that it's dangerous and poses suffocation risks, along with a higher risk of sudden infant death syndrome (SIDS).

-A recently updated joint statement on safe infant sleep, put out by the CPS and Health Canada last month, backs up what many parents have experienced first-hand: One third of Canadian mothers report bed-sharing regularly, and another third say they do so occasionally.
-A majority of Canadian parents are going to co-sleep at some point regardless of the advice, and regardless of best intentions.
-The new statement reflects that reality.
+A joint statement on safe infant sleep, put out by the CPS and Health Canada in 2021, backs up what many parents have experienced first-hand: One-third of Canadian mothers report bed-sharing regularly, and another-third say they do so occasionally.

-“We knew that we had to address the elephant in the room,” says April Kam, a CPS adviser and paediatric physician based in Hamilton, Ont.
+A majority of Canadian parents are going to co-sleep at some point, regardless of the advice and regardless of their best intentions.
+The statement reflects that reality.
+“We knew that we had to address the elephant in the room,” says April Kam, a CPS adviser and pediatric physician based in Hamilton, Ont.

 Ultimately, Kam says that the safest place for infants to sleep is in a crib, cradle or bassinet, because bed-sharing increases the risk of suffocation and overheating.
 It's the role of the CPS to be clear about where the risks of SIDS lie, says Kam, but it's up to parents to choose what works best for their families, and the more information parents have, the better.
-This is why the joint statement was updated to include which behaviours, and which family circumstances, can put babies most at risk.
-According to the new statement, these risks are "particularly high for infants less than four months of age, or if the infant was born preterm or with low birthweight."
-But if you're still going to bed-share anyway, there are steps you can take to mitigate the risks.

 If you can, breastfeed for at least two months